 g.: British PM and aid to African countries.

-g.: Ghana Telecom taken over by Vodafone.
+g.: Ghana Telecom took over by Vodafone.

 Disadvantages of loans to MEDCs